Antoni-Krempa/selected-projects/README.md

 **Key features:**
-- custom algorithm for line selection and optimization
+- custom algorithm for line selection
 - separate approaches for grayscale and color processing
 - GPU acceleration using CuPy
 - basic GUI for user interaction